Hazebyte/CrateReloaded/docs/config/crate.md

 ##### Commands

 Any command may be specified here.
-Commands are run through the console.
+Commands are executed through the console.

 ```YML
     cmd:(/heal %player%)     # Commands may start with '/'